Which Debt Solutions, is Right for Me?

 Credit Counselling Companies They offer debt management plans (DMP) or debt repayment plans (DRP) whereby you make a monthly payment to your unsecured creditors over a number of years (typically 4-5) until the debts are paid in full.
 Their programs require that you repay 100% of the original principle balance.
 Your creditors will be asked to stop or reduce their interest depending on what arrangements they have in place with the credit counselling company.
 Some credit counselling companies also offer debt settlement services whereby you make a lump sum payment to your creditors to settle your debts.
-Credit counselling companies make their money by charging administration fees and through payments they receive from your creditors.
+Credit counselling companies make their money by charging administration fees and payments they receive from your creditors.

 Consumer Proposal This option can only be provided by a licensed Trustee and is the only option that provides you with legal protection.
 A consumer proposal is typically done through monthly payments to your unsecured creditors however lump sum proposals are also possible.
-With a proposal you typically pay pennies on the dollar.
-As long as the majority of your unsecured creditors accept the proposal then it is legally binding on all of them.
-There is no interest or late fees charged by creditors and your proposal is complete once you have paid the agreed upon amount.
+With a consumer proposal, you typically pay pennies on the dollar.
+As long as the majority of your unsecured creditors accept the consumer proposal then it is legally binding on all unsecured creditors.
+There is no interest or late fees charged by creditors and your consumer proposal is complete once you have paid the agreed upon amount.